sjagadisan/playwright-lambdatest/README.md

   - Confirm Gitpod secrets are configured and available to the workspace.
   - Confirm you run tests from repository root so dotenv picks up `.env` (if using .env fallback).

-## Next steps / Automation ideas
-- Add a CI workflow that runs `npx playwright test` on PRs (GitHub Actions), using GitHub secrets for LT credentials.
-- Add a small script to validate capabilities file before running tests (ensures no empty browserName values).

-If you'd like, I can create a CI workflow and add a capability validator script; tell me which you'd prefer.